-

 Confirmation of this action will be shown on the activity stream.

-2. Take out the card from the Mind Map view
+2. Remove the card from the Mind Map view

 FAQ